SirIle/sirile.github.io/_posts/2016-06-08-running-example-voting-app-in-docker-cloud.markdown

 {:toc}
 </div>

+**Update 16th June 2016** Now the base images have been updated to use _alpine:3.4.0_, so creating own fork isn't necessary any more.
+I updated the configuration example to reflect that.

 ## General

 In this post I'll show how to get the Docker's [example-voting-app](https://github.com/docker/example-voting-app) to run on [Docker Cloud](https://cloud.docker.com).
 At the moment it requires some tweaks to the application as the service discovery in Docker Cloud is built on DNS which is a bit bugged in Alpine base image version 3.3.0 which is used in some components of the application, but that allows me to demonstrate the build mechanism that Docker Cloud offers.
 End result will be a scalable version of the application with HAProxy-based load balancing for both *voting-app* and *result-app*.